 What’s trending in the AFC industry?

-The transit industry saw a great deal of improvements during the past decade.
+The transit industry saw a lot of improvements during the past decade.
 The rise of contactless technologies made it possible to introduce better ways to pay and validate onboard public transit vehicles.
 Although (sadly) the paper ticket is not going anywhere anytime soon, mobile ticketing and EMV payments are coming to the forefront.
 Let’s talk about each of these technologies!

 With mobile ticketing, riders use their own smart devices to purchase fares and validate.
 A specially created mobile app generates a QR code that can be scanned at a validator or can be used by inspectors to prove a rider’s right to travel.
 These types of applications are usually provided by the transit agency and are free to download.
 With them, riders have a hub for all their transit needs – a convenient way to buy fares and validate them, but also a trip planner and a billing history.
 While most applications offer only a few of these benefits, Modeshift Automatic Fare Collection System comes with an app that combines all of them.